Why should I take a Boston By Foot tour?

 We hope that you will continue your exploration of Boston's architecture and history.
 You can retrace your steps and visit the inside of the buildings featured on the tours such as the Boston Public Library, the Old or New State Houses, the Rose Nichols museum, Paul Revere House, King's Chapel, Otis Museum, Trinity Church, Old North or Old South.
 You can ask your guide for other fun and interesting things to do in the area.

 You might also try a different Boston By Foot walking tour.
 The North End and Beacon Hill are excellent follow-ups to the Heart of the Freedom Trail tour.
-Architectural aficionados will love our Back Bay tour and literary buffs will be fascinated with Boston's Literary Landmarks.
+Architectural aficionados will love our Back Bay tour and literary buffs will be fascinated with The Hub of Literary America.

 Boston By Foot is a 501(c)(3) nonprofit organization.
 We incur expenses just like any other organization, including rent, utilities, insurance and promotional expenses.
 Though our guides are volunteers, we do have a small staff to run the organization.
 Our staff is responsible for managing and supporting the 200+ guides, scheduling, coordination, communications and customer service.
 We aim to keep our prices as low to make our tours accessible to the largest number of people possible.

 One way to help Boston By Foot continue this valuable service while keeping ticket prices low is to join as a member.
 Boston By Foot also gratefully accepts contributions and grants.

 We love this question!
-Each spring Boston By Foot offers a training course given on six consecutive Saturdays.
+Each spring Boston By Foot offers a multi-week, hybrid (in person and online) course for new guides-in-training.
 We now have more than 200 enthusiastic volunteer guides who commit to a minimum of eight tours during the regular season.
 Contact us if you are interested in volunteering some of your time and learning about Boston's history and architecture.
 You'll never look at the city the same way again!